cloud-native-application-security/crypto-key-exchange-ecdh/README.md

 * run `com.example.warehouse.WarehouseApplication` it will listen on port `8082`.
 * run `com.example.payments.PaymentsApplication` it will listen on port `8081`.
 * Add a debugger breakpoint to the code in `com.example.warehouse.RefundController`
-* Add a debbuger breakpoint to the code in `com.example.payments.PaymentsController`
+* Add a debugger breakpoint to the code in `com.example.payments.PaymentsController`

 ## interesting files to look at